fujiokayu/GCF-Http-Tutorial/README.md

 See also [Google Cloud Platform: free](https://cloud.google.com/free/?hl=ja).

+## Using Docker
+If you familiar with Docker, I recommend using [this image](https://hub.docker.com/r/google/cloud-sdk/).
+It was installed gcloud and node.js.

 ## [HTTP Tutorial](https://cloud.google.com/functions/docs/tutorials/http?hl=ja)
 ### Setting up
 1. GO TO THE [MANAGE RESOURCES PAGE](https://console.cloud.google.com/cloud-resource-manager?_ga=2.185008361.-1306992646.1554131714) and make project.